software-trizzey/djazzy-vscode/README.md

 Here's what we're planning for future releases:

+1. **JavaScript/TypeScript Support**: Modern Django projects leverage JavaScript at some point.
+We'll ensure these files align with your conventions.
-1. **Fat Models, Thin Views**: Maintain clean, scalable architecture
+2. **Fat Models, Thin Views**: Maintain clean, scalable architecture
-2. **Django REST Framework Support**: Add specific checks and suggestions for DRF best practices.
+3. **Django REST Framework Support**: Add specific checks and suggestions for DRF best practices.
+4. **Improve N+1 query detection**: There are some levers we can pull to increase the accuracy of this feature.
-3. **Custom Rule Creator**: Allow users to define and share custom rules for their team's specific needs.
+5. **Custom Rule Creator**: Allow users to define and share custom rules for their team's specific needs.

 We're always open to suggestions for our roadmap.
 Feel free to contribute your ideas through our feedback channels!